Author response:

 Summary:

-This study uses dental traits of a large sample of Chinese mammals to track evolutionary patterns through the Paleocene.
-It presents and argues for a 'brawn before bite' hypothesis - mammals increased in body size disparity before evolving more specialized or adapted dentitions.
+This study uses dental traits of a large sample of Chinese mammals to tract evolutionary patterns through the Paleocene.
+It presents and argues for a 'brawn before bite' hypothesis -- mammals increased in body size disparity before evolving more specialized or adapted dentitions.
 The study makes use of an impressive array of analyses, including dental topographic, finite element, and integration analyses, which help to provide a unique insight into mammalian evolutionary patterns.

 Strengths:

 This paper helps to fill in a major gap in our knowledge of Paleocene mammal patterns in Asia, which is especially important because of the diversification of placentals at that time.
 The total sample of teeth is impressive and required considerable effort for scanning and analyzing.
 And there is a wealth of results for DTA, FEA, and integration analyses.
 Further, some of the results are especially interesting, such as the novel 'brawn before bite' hypothesis and the possible link between shifts in dental traits and arid environments in the Late Paleocene.
-Overall, I enjoyed reading the paper, and I think the results will be of interest to a broad audience.
+Overall, I enjoyed reading the paper and I think the results will be of interest to a broad audience.

 Weaknesses: